 Cauda equina compensation claims

-Paula Barnes is a partner at Lester Aldridge who specialises in spinal injury compensation claims.
-Please contact her if you would like further information on this topic, or visit our Personal Injury & Medical Negligence page to find out how we can help with making a claim.
+Please contact us if you would like further information on this topic, or visit our Personal Injury & Medical Negligence page to find out how we can help with making a claim.